michaelgpearce/coinmux/README.md

 <sup>1</sup> Its not totally decentralized yet.
 It makes some connections to [webbtc.com](http://webbtc.com) to get transaction data since this cannot be retrieved over the Bitcoin network without a full copy of the blockchain.

 <sup>2</sup> Its not totally anonymous yet.
 Your IP address will be leaked when connecting over the P2P network.
-But your CoinJoin transactions output is difficult to trace in the blockchain.
+But your CoinJoin transaction's output is difficult to trace once added to the Bitcoin blockchain.

 ## Synopsis